Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

-Though follow-up of sGRB counterparts provides limited information about DNS systems relative to what can be attained for Galactic DNSs, such as precise proper motions and NS masses, sGRBs have the advantage of probing a broad spectrum of galaxy types over cosmic time.
-Furthermore, the observational biases obscuring these two DNS populations are distinct, so any inferred constraints are complementary.
-Galactic DNSs are less likely to be detected if the binary has a very tight orbit, since these systems merge quicker and the large orbital acceleration leads to a fast-changing Doppler shift of the pulsar that smears the signal \citep[e.g.,][]{Tauris2017}.
-This could potentially bias the Galactic population to systems that have longer inspiral times and smaller post-SN systemic velocities, since these are anti-correlated for tight binaries~\citep{Kalogera1996}. sGRBs offer an independent population to explore that is not afflicted by the same selection effects inherent to the Galactic DNS population.
+Though follow-up of short \ac{GRB} counterparts provides limited information about \ac{DNS} systems relative to what can be attained for Galactic \acp{DNS}, such as precise proper motions and NS masses, short \acp{GRB} have the advantage of probing a broad spectrum of galaxy types over cosmic time.
+Furthermore, the observational biases obscuring these two \ac{DNS} populations are distinct, so any inferred constraints are complementary.
+Galactic \acp{DNS} are less likely to be detected if the binary has a very tight orbit, since these systems merge quicker and the large orbital acceleration leads to a fast-changing Doppler shift of the pulsar that smears the signal \citep[e.g.,][]{Tauris2017}.
+This could potentially bias the Galactic population to systems that have longer inspiral times and smaller post-\ac{SN} systemic velocities, since these are anticorrelated for tight binaries~\citep{Kalogera1996}.
+Short \acp{GRB} offer an independent population to explore that is not afflicted by the same selection effects inherent to the Galactic \ac{DNS} population.

-However, sGRBs have their own selection biases; for example, as DNS mergers reach extreme offsets, the diffuse intergalactic medium will lead to dimmer optical afterglows~\citep{Granot2002}, potentially preventing the most highly-offset GRBs from robust associations.
-We find that, for our two GRB hosts, \FiveReffApprox of GRB candidates have offsets exceeding $5\,R_\mathrm{e}$.
-This is lower than what is found from the observational sample in \citet{Fong2013a}, which finds $\approx 20\%$ of sGRBs merging at $\gtrsim 5\,R_\mathrm{e}$.
-The discrepancy between these offset distributions could be due to only considering sGRBs with massive elliptical hosts in this study, which will drive the offset distribution to lower values.
-Thus, from this analysis alone it is difficult to diagnose the selection effects possibly impinging the observational distribution of sGRB offsets.
-A thorough examination, which properly accounts for a range of host galaxy properties and the fact that the majority of sGRBs occur in less massive, star-forming galaxies, is reserved for future work.
+However, short \acp{GRB} have their own selection biases; for example, as \ac{DNS} mergers reach extreme offsets, the diffuse intergalactic medium will lead to dimmer optical afterglows~\citep{Paczynski1993,Meszaros1997,Sari1998}, potentially preventing the most highly offset \acp{GRB} from robust associations.
+We find that, for our two \ac{GRB} hosts, \FiveReffApprox of \ac{GRB} candidates have offsets exceeding $5\,R_\mathrm{e}$.
+This is lower than what is found from the observational sample in \citet{Fong2013a}, which finds $\approx 20\%$ of short \acp{GRB} merging at $\gtrsim 5\,R_\mathrm{e}$.
+The discrepancy between these offset distributions could be due to only considering short \acp{GRB} with massive elliptical hosts in this study, which will drive the offset distribution to lower values.
+Thus, from this analysis alone it is difficult to diagnose the selection effects possibly impinging the observational distribution of short \ac{GRB} offsets.
+A thorough examination, which properly accounts for a range of host galaxy properties and the fact that the majority of short \acp{GRB} occur in less massive, star-forming galaxies, is reserved for future work.